 Butley's plummet to earth has an airy, almost giddy freefall quality to it, thanks to the wit Lane effortlessly whips about, slashing here, stinging there, generally merrily going to hell.
 By the time the actor gets to his curtain calls, the actor is wearing the pained, drained expression of the marquee art (sketched by The New Yorker artist, Riccardo Vecchio).

 When he arrived at the opening night party at Cipriani 23, the expression hadn't changed much.
 "It's quite a journey," he sighed, looking like a veteran of recent foreign wars.
 Eight times a week?
 Sure, bring 'em on.
 "Absolutely!
 This is such thrilling material—a real gift for any actor."

+And he plays well with the others in the sandpile.
+They answer his italic timing like a smoothly run machine.
+"They're all wonderful actors," he said, "and it's all been beautifully directed by Nicky Martin.
+We were fortunate to have them all."
 The young, Oxford-trained Ovenden, making an assured Broadway debut, comes in for most of the swordplay wordplay as Butley's lover and chief sparring partner.
 "I don't really know what 'classically-trained' means anymore," he admitted, "but I kinda know what I'm doing, and it's lovely to be able to fire back at somebody who fires at you.